rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 [^28]: <http://schema.org/dataset/datastreams>

-[^29]: There are two distinct ways the term micro-data is used.
-In the
+[^29]: The term micro-data is used in two distinct ways.
+In the context
-    context of HTML, it is associated with embedding Schema.org codes into web pages similar to micro-formats.
+    of HTML, it is associated with embedding Schema.org codes into web pages similar to micro-formats.
 In the context of survey data, it refers to individual-level data.

 [^30]: <https://mmisw.org/>